How running can help people with PTSD

 Why is running is not a universal therapy tool for PTSD?

-The reason why running may not be suitable for everyone with PTSD is also rooted in fundamental science.
+The reason why running may not be suitable for everyone with PTSD or C-PTSD is also rooted in fundamental science.
 Severe anxiety can affect your heart rate, breathing and muscle tension, all of which contribute to a cluster of symptoms known as hyperarousal.

 Alternative to running and things to watch out for